HaiHoang12071995/Algorithms-in-Java/sort/BubbleSort.md

 The performance of algorithm is measured on the basis of following properties:

 * **Time Complexity**: Time Complexity is the computational complexity that describes the amount of time it takes to run an algorithm.
-* **Space Complexity**: Space Complexity is the amount of memory space required by an algorithm.
+* **Space Complexity**: Space Complexity is the computational complexity that describes the amount of memory space required by an algorithm.

 ## Algorithm Classification
 The following table contains information about the analysis of the BubbleSort algorithm.
 It defines the worst, average and best case scenarios in terms of time complexity and also the worst case in space complexity.